Post-Doctoral Position Opening

 A brief overview of current and prior program fellows is available at: <http://www.libertymutualgroup.com/omapps/ContentServer?pagename=LMGroup/Views/LMG&ft=4&fid=1138365101413&ln=en>.

 The annual salary is set according to the experience of the candidate, plus a generous benefits package.
 These positions are contingent upon funding.
-The next round of applications is now open and the application deadline is November 15, 2012.
-Interested candidates and doctoral trainees expecting to graduate by summer 2013 are encouraged to communicate with the program and participating faculty and scientists for more information.
+The next round of applications is now open and the application deadline is November 15, 2013.
+Interested candidates are encouraged to communicate with the program and participating faculty and scientists for more information.
 Apply to: Professor David C. Christiani c/o Ms. Starr Sumpter, Department of Environmental Health, 665 Huntington Avenue.
 Boston, MA, 02115.
 Applications must include cover letter (referencing contacts with proposed mentors), current curriculum vitae, statement of research interests, names of three references, and a concise description of proposed research under the fellowship.